 Negligence can refer to many poor driving habits, thought it often refers to speeding, drinking and driving or distracted driving, such as texting while driving.
 According to the National Highway Traffic Safety Administration (NHTSA), 96 percent of all intersection collisions are a direct result of driver error.

 While it’s important to always be mindful and aware of your surroundings when behind the wheel, extra caution should be taken when you reach an intersection.

-You simply cannot predict how other drivers, pedestrians or bicyclists will react.
+You simply cannot predict how other drivers, pedestrians, or bicyclists will react.

 If you’ve recently been involved in a collision at an intersection, we at The Flood Law Firm offer our deepest sympathies.
-Though compensation won’t undo the inconvenience, or pain and suffering you or your loved one have experienced, a monetary settlement could help tremendously with medical bills or missed wages.
+Though compensation won’t undo the inconvenience or pain and suffering you or your loved one have experienced, a monetary settlement could help tremendously with medical bills or missed wages.
 Contact our experienced team today by calling (860) 346-2695 and start moving forward with your life.

-Immediately following a wreck, assessing your health is top priority.
+Immediately following a wreck, assessing your health is a top priority.
 If you’re not injured, the next step is to call the police.
 Making an official report is crucial, as is exchanging insurance information with the drivers of the other vehicles involved.
 Finally, document the scene with photographs if you can.
 If a legal claim is made, images can help prove your case.

 Above all, your immediate health and safety take precedence over all other actions following an intersection car accident.

 Injuries from intersection car accidents can range in severity, from mild bumps and bruises to more tragic results — fatalities.
 Those involved can experience all kinds of traumas, including: